reyn.yaml

 Set the agent-level sandbox policy

-sandbox.policy lets the operator declare a deterministic, operator-controlled sandbox policy.
-When set, it applies to all sandboxed_exec ops and to the SandboxLayer of the permission intersection — a workflow or the LLM cannot widen it.
+sandbox.policy lets the operator declare a deterministic, operator-controlled sandbox policy, in a config vocabulary decoupled from the internal enforcement fields it maps to (#3823).
+When set, it applies to all sandboxed_exec ops and to the SandboxLayer of the permission intersection for the network/subprocess/env axes — a workflow or the LLM cannot widen it. allow_write_paths (and the read/write deny-lists) do NOT participate in that intersection: they are values an operator cannot know in advance (the op declares what directory it needs), so the kernel backend consumes them directly rather than through the permission ∩ (#3901).

 sandbox: